OSHA Safety Violations Endanger Ohio Workers

 - Defective machine design

 - Equipment malfunction

 - Unsafe plant design

 - Failure to provide protective equipment

-Joe Lyon is an experienced Ohio catastrophic injury and product liability lawyer accepting workplace accident cases nationwide.
+Joe Lyon is an experienced Cincinnati catastrophic injury and Ohio product liability lawyer accepting workplace accident cases nationwide.

 Most Common Workplace OSHA Safety Violations

 - Lack of fall protection—many noted violations cited by OSHA stemmed from a lack of effective protective systems for construction workers working at height without proper safeguards.

 - Toxic hazard communication—industries using potentially dangerous chemicals have a duty to educate workers about the dangers of toxic materials and outline plans to treat exposed employees.

 - Dangerous ladders and scaffolding—scaffolding may present a fall hazard if not properly installed and maintained at work sites.